Infotrend-Inc/OpenAI_WebUI/README.md

     $ docker run --rm -it -p 8501:8501 -v `pwd`/savedir:/iti -e OPENAI_API_KEY="Your_OpenAI_API_Key" -e OAIWUI_SAVEDIR=/iti -e OAIWUI_GPT_ONLY=False -e OAIWUI_GPT_MODELS="gpt-3.5-turbo,gpt-4" -e OAIWUI_DALLE_MODELS="dall-e-2,dall-e-3" openai_webui:latest
     ```

+If you want to use the password protection for the WebUI, create and populate the `.streamlit/secrets.toml` file before you start the container (see [password protecting the webui](#14-password-protecting-the-webui)) then add `-v PATH_TO/secrets.toml:/app/.streamlit/secrets.toml:ro` to your command line (adapting `PATH_TO` with the full path location of the secrets file)

 You can have the `Makefile` delete locally built containers:

 ```